Leroy Sané: Senior

 Sané received his first senior call-up to the German senior team on 6 November 2015 in a friendly against France.
 Sané was eligible to play for France, due to also holding French citizenship.
 On 13 November 2015, he was substituted in the 61st-minute for Julian Draxler in a friendly match against France in Saint-Denis in a 2–0 defeat for the Germans that was overshadowed by shootings and explosions around the stadium.

 Sané was selected by Germany boss Joachim Löw to represent the country at UEFA Euro 2016.
 He participated in one match, replacing Bastian Schweinsteiger in the 79th minute in Germany's 2–0 semi-final defeat to France.

 Sané was omitted from Germany's final 23-man squad for the 2018 FIFA World Cup in favour of another young player, Julian Brandt, on 4 June 2018.
 In September 2018, after he was selected for the squad to face games against France and Peru, he left the team hotel after a discussion with Joachim Löw, citing "personal reasons" as his cause for leaving.
 It was later revealed that the reason for leaving was due to the birth of his daughter.

 On 16 November 2018, he scored his first goal for Germany against Russia following an assist from Serge Gnabry.
 The goal came in the eighth minute of the game as Germany won 3–0.

 On 19 May 2021, he was selected to the squad for the UEFA Euro 2020.
+He played in all four of Germany's matches: starting once against Hungary and appearing as a substitute against France, Portugal and England.

+In November 2022, he was named in the 26-man squad for the 2022 FIFA World Cup in Qatar.

+In June 2024, Sané was named in Germany's squad for the UEFA Euro 2024.